Jsplashe/fridge-app-v2/README.md

 - **User Preferences**: Customize your experience with dietary preferences and cuisine types
 - **Responsive Design**: Works seamlessly on desktop and mobile devices

+🖼️ FRiDGE App Demo Screenshots

+Feature	Screenshot	Description
+📊 Dashboard
+Shows real-time inventory, shopping list, and upcoming meal plans in a single view.
+📈 Analytics
+Visual breakdown of grocery spending, expired items, and inventory by category.
+🔍 Recipe Search
+Users can search for recipes using the Spoonacular API and add them to their meal plan.
+🛒 Shopping List
+Tracks needed items, quantities, and categories with toggles for purchased status.
+⚙️ Settings & Preferences
+Users can toggle dark mode, meal plan notifications, and set dietary preferences.
+📅 Preferences Panel
+Configure meal suggestions based on diet type and cuisine.
+📄 Project Build & Analysis

+📘 Coming soon...
+A downloadable PDF will be added here to explain the development process, tech stack, challenges faced, and future improvements.

 ## Tech Stack

 - **Frontend**: Next.js, React, TypeScript, Tailwind CSS